JohnPPinto/energy-consumption-forecasting/README.md

-# Denamrks Energy Consumption Forecasting
+# Denmark's Energy Consumption Forecasting

 Click the following options to see it in action:
 * [Web Application](http://34.93.41.229:8501/)